Welcome to The Letters Page

 (Please note that we may use short extracts or images of your letter on our website or social media.
 Please also note that all letters we receive will be held in the University of Nottingham’s Manuscripts and Special Collections archive, and may be viewed by researchers.)

-After three years as a digital publication, publishing stories and essays by contributors including George Saunders, Eimear McBride, Colum McCann, and Naomi Alderman, The Letters Page is publishing a limited edition boxed set containing loose-leaf reproductions of the contributors’ original handwritten letters alongside an illustrated booklet of transcriptions, produced in partnership with Book Ex Machina.
-You’ll still be able to access all of our online issues here, and from November, you’ll be able to buy your own copy of the journal to treasure and enjoy.
+After three years as a digital publication, publishing stories and essays by contributors including George Saunders, Eimear McBride, Colum McCann, and Naomi Alderman, The Letters Page has published a limited edition boxed set containing loose-leaf reproductions of the contributors’ original handwritten letters alongside an illustrated booklet of transcriptions, produced in partnership with Book Ex Machina.
+You can still access all of our online issues here but copies of the print journal are available to purchase from Book Ex Machina to treasure and enjoy.